 The rise of influencer marketing has been unprecedented.
 It has compelled marketers to change their strategies and adopt an influencer-centric approach.

-Now, let’s take a look at its evolution and why it is becoming every brand’s favorite marketing strategy.
+Now, let's take a look at the evolution of influencer marketing and why it is becoming every brand’s favorite marketing strategy.

 Tracing the Rise of Influencer Marketing

-However, a few ambitious brands such as Daniel Wellington ditched the conventional route.
-In fact, the luxury watch brand relied solely on the power of influencers to reach out to potential customers.
+A few ambitious brands such as Daniel Wellington ditched the conventional route.
+In fact, the luxury watch brand relied solely on the power of influencer marketing to reach out to potential customers.

 Success stories of this kind have motivated marketers to look at influencer marketing in a new light.